There’s been a heated debate concerning Quietrock vs. Double Drywall regarding cost, efficiency, and ease of installation.

 This type of drywall is thicker than the other varieties, and it is mostly used for soundproofing.
 The panel is also fire resistant for up to one hour because it is made using non-combustible fiber.

-The cost for a 4 by 8 inches panel ranges between 20 and 60 dollars depending on thickness.
+The cost for a 4 by 8 feet panel ranges between 20 and 60 dollars depending on thickness.

 Does Double Drywall Reduce Sound